edward232232/edward232232.github.io/README.md

 In the project directory, you can run:

+### `npm install`

+Before you can run or build the application, you need to install its dependencies.
+Run this command in the project directory to install all the dependencies defined in the `package.json` file.
+This command only needs to be run once, or whenever the dependencies are updated.

 ### `npm start`

 This command runs the application in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits and you will also see any lint errors in the console.